Input Streams: None

-Load Asset Stages include a workflow UI for adding Clips: New Tracks with Load asset Stages are created automatically when you click and drag a Clip from the Project View onto the Track Editor.
+Load Asset Stages support a special workflow for adding Clips: New Tracks with Load asset Stages are created automatically when you click and drag a Clip from the Project View onto the Track Editor.

 Additionally, you can add a configured Load Asset Interval by clicking and dragging a Clip onto the Timeline section adjacent to a Load Asset Stage, or you can add a new Load Asset Stage to an existing track by clicking and dragging onto the Track View.

 Because of the click and drag workflows, you typically won’t ever need to manually edit the Parameters in a Load Asset stage.

 Excluded Streams: This dropdown allows you to choose one or more stream types from the clip to exclude from this Load Asset stage.
 This way, when you import multiple streams in a single clip (such as textures and audio in a single video, or meshes and textures in separate file sequences) you can choose to add only some of that data to the composition.
 To exclude a type of data, select an interval in your load asset stage, then expand the Excluded Streams dropdown to reveal each stream in the current clip.
 Select an item to exclude that data stream, or select an excluded item to include it.
 Multiple data streams can be excluded by selecting one after another.